ronivay/XenOrchestraInstallerUpdater/README.md

 I suggest using a fresh OS installation and not to use the VM for anything else besides Xen Orchestra.

-If you plan on using the prebuilt appliance VM for XenServer/XCP-ng, see the appliance section below.
+If you plan on using the prebuilt VM image for XenServer/XCP-ng, see the image section below.

 ### Installation